Crumbly Oat and Apricot Bars Recipe

 - 3/4 teaspoon vanilla extract

 - Heat the oven to 350°F and arrange a rack in the middle.
-Generously coat an 8-by-8-inch baking dish with butter and set aside.
+Generously coat an 8-by-8-inch baking dish with butter and set it aside.

 - Using a slotted spoon, transfer the apricots to a food processor fitted with the blade attachment and discard any remaining liquid.
-Add the remaining 3 tablespoons of honey, jam, and vanilla extract to the food processor and process until the mixture is mostly smooth (some small pieces will remain), about 1 minute.
+Add the remaining 3 tablespoons of honey, the jam, and vanilla extract to the food processor and process until the mixture is mostly smooth (some small pieces will remain), about 1 minute.

 - Spread the apricot filling evenly over the oat base.
 Evenly sprinkle the remaining oat mixture over the apricot filling and gently press it in with your fingers.